There are 5 former Blue Jays who have birthdays today. Let’s greet them alphabetically.

 We all know his claim to fame is his batting line with bases loaded.
 In 109 PA he hit .489/.505/.693 with 2 home runs and 108 RBI.
 He was good with RISP too, .317/.388/.432.

 Happy birthday to Matt, Paul, Dale, Travis and Pat.
-Hope you are all have a great day.
+Hope you are all having a great day.